Pope Anastasius II

-Pope Anastasius II (died 19 November 498) was the bishop of Rome from 24 November 496 to his death.
+Pope Anastasius II (died 19 November 498) was the bishop of Rome from 24 November 496 to his death on 19 November 498.
 He was an important figure in trying to end the Acacian schism, but his efforts resulted in the Laurentian schism, which followed his death.
 Anastasius was born in Rome, the son of a priest, and is buried in St. Peter's Basilica.

-Pope Anastasius II is one of only two popes in the first 500 years of church history not to be canonized a saint in the Roman Catholic church.
-Pope Liberius is also omitted from sainthood in the Roman rite, although is considered a saint in the Eastern rite.
+Pope Anastasius II is one of only two popes in the first 500 years of church history not to be canonized a saint in the Catholic Church.
+Pope Liberius is also omitted from sainthood in the Catholic Church, although he is considered a saint in the Eastern Orthodox Church.

 Acacian schism and conciliation

 The church had been in a serious doctrinal dispute since 484, between the Eastern and Western churches of Christianity, known as the Acacian schism.
 Popes Felix III (483–492) and Gelasius I (492–496) had generally taken hardline stances towards the Eastern church and had excommunicated many of the major religious figures including Patriarch Acacius of Constantinople.
 Efforts at reducing the problem by Zeno were not recognized by Felix III or Gelasius I and so there was a large schism between the churches.
 Upon the death of Gelasius I, Anastasius II was named pope largely with support from a faction that wanted to improve relations between the West and the Eastern churches and end the schism.

 Upon being named pope, Anastasius II immediately sent two bishops to Constantinople to meet with the Byzantine Emperor Anastasius I, who had the same name as the pope, and work on an agreement to end the Acacian schism.
 Anastasius II indicated in a letter that he was willing to accept the baptisms that had been performed by Acacius and to let the issue be decided by the divine rather than by church authorities and Anastasius I seemed similarly willing to cooperate but wanted acceptance of the Henotikon, the compromise position developed by Zeno.
 As a signal of attempting to reduce the tension, Anastasius II was rumored to have given communion to Photinus of Thessalonica, an associate of Acacius.

 The result of these conciliatory gestures was to outrage many of the bishops and clergy in Rome and to create a clear division between those who supported moderation toward the Monophysites in the Byzantine Empire and those who opposed such moderation.
 Because of the communion with Photinus, many in Rome refused to receive communion from Anastasius II and the situation grew to a crisis point.